almet/copanier/README.md

 It helps people to order a set of defined products, and provide a few helpers to ease the life of everyone involved :-)

+## Fork

+This project is a modified version [of the project started by Yohan](https://framagit.org/ybon/copanier).

+The main differences are :

+- Support for multiple producers (and persons to handle these producers)
+- A concept of groups was added : multiple persons can belong to the same group (and create / edit orders).
+- A minimal interface to add  / remove / update products from the website.
+- Support for out of stock products.
+- Automatically compute a settlement plan (using the [debts library](https://framagit.org/almet/debts))
+- A special page with tools to ease delivery management
+- Drop support for CSV files
+- Send emails to producers referents, with an order summary
+- Generation of PDF files rather than XLS files (for order summary, signing sheet and paiements repartition)

 ## Philosophy

 - Keep things simple